Owen Reidy

-Life
+Life and education

 Born in Dublin, Reidy is the grandson of the trade unionist Stephen McGonagle.
 Reidy's family moved to County Donegal in 1977, and he grew up in Raphoe, Dunfanaghy and Moville.
 He attended Carndonagh Community School, and then studied history and politics at University College Dublin.

-Career
+Career and achievements

 After graduating, Reidy found work as an organiser for the SIPTU union, for various groups of private sector workers in the West of Ireland.
 In 2013, he became one of the union's five divisional organisers, covering the Transport, Energy, Aviation and Construction Division.
 In 2016, Reidy moved to become deputy general secretary of the Irish Congress of Trade Unions (ICTU), to which SIPTU is affiliated.
 In this role, he led the federation's response to Brexit and the cost of living crisis.

 In 2022, Reidy was elected as general secretary of the ICTU.
 On election, he listed his priorities as strengthening collective bargaining, increasing membership of the trade union movement, and giving workers a greater voice in society and the economy.